Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
 <img src="https://imgur.com/D3xi2vk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

  1. Go to resource group and create a new group.
 You can name the resource group “AD-Lab".
-Review and Create.
+Review and create.
 </p>
 <br />
 </p>